-When you’re a work-from-home homeschooling mom, learning how to meal prep can save you tons of time.
-If you find yourself scrounging the kitchen for something – anything to throw in the microwave, to cut, or choosing to eat out as a last resort, let me save you some time and money.
+Learning how to meal prep can save you tons of time when you’re a working homeschooling mom.
+If you find yourself scrounging the kitchen for anything to throw in the microwave, cut, or choose to eat out as a last resort, let me save you some time and money.
 Below are several practical time-saving tips on meal prep for homeschool moms who also work from home.

 How to Save Time on Meal Prep

 Before discussing how to meal prep for homeschool moms saves so much time, let’s talk about another aspect first… meal planning.